LiannaAsatryan/gauss_elimination/README.md

-#What this project does
 This project solves the given system of linear equations using Gauss-elimination method

-#files
  in this directory there are following files

 * input.txt __ it is the file where our matrix examples are arranged